sristi30/IdeaCollaborate/README.md

 ### Additional Notes:
 - **JWT Authentication**: Ensure you include the `Authorization` header with `Bearer <your-jwt-token>` for endpoints that require authentication.
 - **Docker**: With Docker Compose, the application and database run in separate containers but can communicate with each other over a private Docker network.

-Feel free to tweak the contents based on your preferences and project specifics!